-The complainant (instructor, appropriate supervisor/administrator, or university official) is required to complete the "Academic Infraction Form" available in Appendix B of this handbook, and provide a copy to the Assistant/Associate Dean of Academics and Program Director for the purpose of notification and record keeping.
-The complainant will then forward the completed Academic Infraction Form to the appropriate program committee (see page 22 for information on program committees).
+The complainant (instructor, appropriate supervisor/administrator, or university official) is required to complete the "Academic Infraction Form" available in Appendix B of this handbook, and provide a copy to the Office of the Dean and Program Director for the purpose of notification and record keeping.
+The Program Director and/or complainant will then forward the completed Academic Infraction Form to the appropriate program committee.
 The program committee will inform the student of the 'Academic Infraction Form' and provide the student with a copy of the Academic Infraction Form within 72 hours of receipt.
 The program committee will convene to review the Academic Infraction Form within 7 days of original receipt.
 The program committee may: meet with the complainant, meet with the student, meet with the student and complainant simultaneously, or render a recommendation without any party meetings.
 Additionally, the program committee will have access to the pertinent student's file containing any previous violations and should consider previous violations when rendering a sanction and/or recommendation.
 The program committee may sanction the student only within the parameters of the Penalties for Violation of the Academic Integrity Policy.
-The program committee must document the recommended sanction on the "Academic Infraction Form" and send the completed form to the Assistant/Associate Dean of Academics and the Program Director.
-The Assistant/Associate Dean of Academics together with the Program Director will review the committee's recommendation and the Program Director will enforce the final sanction.
-The completed infraction form will be placed in the student's file by the Assistant/Associate Dean of Academics.
+The program committee should document the recommended sanction on the "Academic Infraction Form" and send the completed form to the Office of the Dean and the Program Director.
+The Office of the Dean together with the Program Director will review the committee's recommendation and the Program Director will enforce the final sanction.
+The completed infraction form will be placed filed by the Program Director with a copy sent to the Office of the Dean to be kept in the student's file located in the Dean's suite.